 Legal aid is designed to enable people that would normally not have access to the legal system the ability to bring a court case.
 The idea is that the cost of the case itself is paid for by the state.
 Many people that would like to use the courts, and who have a good case to bring, cannot do so because of the cost.
-Legal aid was set-up so that everyone has equal access to our legal system and is governed by the Access to Justice Act 1999.
+Legal aid was set-up so that everyone has equal access to our legal system and is governed by the Legal Aid, Sentencing and Punishment of Offenders Act 2012.

 Legal Services Commission

-The legal aid scheme in England and Wales is run by the Legal Services Commission (LSC), overseen by the Ministry of Justice.
+The legal aid scheme in England and Wales is run by the Legal Aid Agency, overseen by the Ministry of Justice.

 There are separate schemes for legal aid in Scotland and Northern Ireland.
 In Scotland, contact: